Advantages And Disadvantages Of Outsourcing

 Targeted efforts: Targeted efforts on any outsourced job results in higher effectiveness.
 Take Slack as an example — had they tried to do it all in-house, there might have been too much to do and manage for a young startup.

-Simplify business relationship: Relationship between brands and independent contractors are usually very simple — it is purely professional.
+Simplify business relationship: Relationship between brands and independent contractors is usually very simple — it is purely professional.
 For this reason, emotional attachment that grows among employees, which slows down the work pace, is avoided.

 Ease in managing projects: When using certain freelance platforms like Upwork, it is easier to manage jobs that are outsourced to freelancers.
 You enjoy the benefits of reminders and a clear set-out timeline and payment system for every job.